danchoi/soywiki/README.markdown

 and convert them into a public-facing wiki website.
 SoyWiki helps you deal without distractions with pure content and evolve it.

-Finally, why CamelCase (a.k.a. the WikiCase link pattern)?
+Why does SoyWiki opt for CamelCase (a.k.a. the WikiCase link pattern)?
 There are many syntaxes for linking wiki pages together.
 But CamelCase was the original, and it is still the best.
 It is the minimalist way of linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward] -- and it encourages you to create wiki pages with more descriptive names.

 [ward]:http://c2.com/cgi/wiki?WikiCase

+Why is SoyWiki called SoyWiki?
+I enjoy soy ice cream, soy milk, and tofu.
+I associate the word "soy" with food that is good and healthy (soy sauce is the only exception I can think of).
+And "SoyWiki" hasn't been used yet to name a wiki engine.

 ## Prerequisites